No parent wants to see their child in the hospital, never mind seeing them in the neonatal intensive care unit for the first 125 days of their life.

 Liam is surrounded by music and love as Kyle sings and plays guitar for him daily.
 Both sets of Liam’s grandparents take every opportunity to spend time with and love him.

 Liam will continue to be followed closely by pediatric ear, nose, and throat doctors at Children’s as he still has some ongoing airway issues to resolve.
 However, the path ahead looks excitingly clear for Liam.

 For Kayla and Kyle, the time spent with Liam and the staff in the NICU has helped shape them as parents.
-For their family, so much of what they went through was challenging, but Kayla said there were beautiful and positive moments.
+For their family, so much of what they went through was challenging, but Kayla says there were beautiful and positive moments.

 “The relationships we built, the love we felt, our family is so grateful for all of it,” she said.

 HSC Children’s was Liam’s first home.
 His life started there, so it will always be near to the hearts of everyone in their family.
-Kayla said the level of care they received and the support for families are crucial.
+Kayla says the level of care they received and the support for families are crucial.